-Building on seroconversion as a basis for "efficacy/ Vaccine Choice Canada © June 2018 effectiveness" of vaccines, regulators have allowed presence of functional antibodies...After the fourth dose, the industry to use noninferiority (NI) testing in the IgG geometric mean concentrations (GMCs) were establishing the protective effect of a new vaccine. comparable for 12 of the 13 serotypes; the noninferiority Rather than actually testing a new vaccine for efficacy criterion was not met for serotype 3."
+Building on seroconversion as a basis for "efficacy/

+effectiveness" of vaccines, regulators have allowed the industry to use noninferiority (NI) testing in establishing the protective effect of a new vaccine.

-or effectiveness against a well-chosen control group in Importantly, most children in Canada receive only 3 Phase I, II or III Trials, the antigen levels produced by doses of this vaccine, so antigen levels of 3 serotypes a previous vaccine that did employ controlled trials are not protective for them.
-Further, Serotype 3 was is used as a baseline.
-If the antigen levels (quantity of one of the three new serotypes targeted by PCV13 antigens) found in the new vaccine fall within a certain due to the rise in the number of cases of IPD caused margin of those produced by the previous vaccine, then by this serotype. the new vaccine is considered "non-inferior".
-"But never mind that 3 serotypes at 3-doses are
+Rather than actually testing a new vaccine for efficacy or effectiveness against a well-chosen control group in Phase I, II or III Trials, the antigen levels produced by a previous vaccine that did employ controlled trials is used as a baseline.
+If the antigen levels (quantity of antigens) found in the new vaccine fall within a certain margin of those produced by the previous vaccine, then the new vaccine is considered "non-inferior".